prashantkhurana/Rust-Java-Import-Order/README.md

  - The project I wanted to perform the operation on has over 1000 java files.
 So I can't do that individually over each file using intellij.
  - Writing a import organizer meant,  I need know how to read and write files and how to do custom sorting.

- 2. The problem wasn't a simple one but also not a difficult one.
+ 2. The problem had right balance of difficulty and fun.
 That meant it was challenging throughout but also not so much that I give up.

 The flow of the program is :